 Perhaps the most difficult challenge of urban foundation design and construction is the need to build among existing underground structures, including subways, the foundations of adjacent buildings, water mains, utility lines, and other infrastructure obstacles.
 MRCE has experience in this type of extreme complexity, working closely with architects, engineers, developers, contractors, and City agencies, to craft cost effective solutions.
 Under MRCE guidance, excavations and new foundations seamlessly came together for a series of foundation projects in Times Square, the crossroads of the world.

 New Exelon Headquarters Campus

-Harbor Point’s Exelon development supports a 25 story tower, a 10 story parking garage with an energy trading floor on its large roof, all located on a remediated hazardous waste site.
+Harbor Point’s Exelon development supports a 25-story tower, a 10-story parking garage with an energy trading floor on its large roof, all located on a remediated hazardous waste site.
 Innovative designs obtained agency approval for penetrating the existing Multi Media Cap (MMC) to install deep foundations.
 MRCE structural designs minimized excavation depths for cost savings.
-A one-story garage with green roof supporting a park, street systems, and utility corridors was supported on a unique foundation system which utilized a single high capacity driven pile below each column.
+A 1-story garage with green roof supporting a park, street systems, and utility corridors was supported on a unique foundation system which utilized a single high capacity driven pile below each column.
 MRCE provided construction inspection for all foundation construction.